pollen-robotics/website/content/opensource.md

 ---
 title: "Open source at heart"
-description: ""
+description: "At Pollen Robotics we aim to foster knowledge-sharing in the community to help the AI revolution happen"
 text: "More than just a license, open source is a collaborative model which is fundamental to the way humans have designed software and hardware infrastructure, and it has been proven a viable approach many times over.

-At Pollen Robotics, we aim at fostering knowledge-sharing in the community to help the AI revolution happen.
-So we believe that instead of attempting to monopolise some particular problem, we have to collaborate with our customers and partners on solutions that will benefit everyone."
+At Pollen Robotics we aim to foster knowledge-sharing in the community to help the AI revolution happen.
+We believe that instead of attempting to monopolise some particular problem, we have to collaborate with our customers and partners on solutions that will benefit everyone."
 offer: "We offer a [**50% discount on our development services fees**](/services) to client willing to release the work under open source licenses as it will benefit to many."
 project_grid_title: Browse our open source projects
 project_grid_comment: And do not hesitate to contribute as well ;-)